When to contact ISSS:

 All off-campus work must be authorized before you start.
 Unauthorized work can cause loss of status.

-• Know your immigration options for Semester Away.
+- Know your immigration options for Discovery Semester.

-• Plan ahead for CPT if your Arch experience includes work in the U.S.
+- Plan ahead for CPT if your Discovery Semester experience includes work in the U.S.

-• Check the Arch International Student Guidelines for visa compliance details
+- Check the RPI Experience International Student Guidelines for visa compliance details

 Travel Inside the U.S.